 Revenue and Distribution.
-The Company sold 13,820, 12,339 and 9,999 homes in fiscal years 2017, 2016 and 2015, respectively, through Company-owned and independent distribution channels.
+The Company sold 14,537, 13,820 and 12,339 homes in fiscal years 2018, 2017 and 2016, respectively, through Company-owned and independent distribution channels.

-As of April 1, 2017, we had a total of 43 Company-owned retail centers, located in Oregon, Arizona, New Mexico, Texas, Oklahoma, Louisiana and Florida.
-Thirty-two of the Company-owned retail stores are located in Texas.
-Our Company-owned sales centers are generally located on main roads or highways for high visibility.
+As of March 31, 2018, we had a total of 39 Company-owned retail centers, located in Oregon, Arizona, New Mexico, Texas, Oklahoma and Florida.
+Thirty-one of the Company-owned retail stores are located in Texas.
+Our Company-owned sales centers are generally located on main roads or highways with high visibility.
 Each of our Company-owned retail sales centers has a sales office, which is generally a factory-built structure, and a variety of model homes of various sizes, floor plans, features and prices.
-Customers may order a home that will be built at a manufacturing facility or they may purchase a home from an inventory of homes maintained at the location, including a model home.
+Customers most often custom order a home that will be built at a manufacturing facility, or they may purchase a home from the inventory of homes maintained at the location, including a model home.
 Model homes may be displayed in a residential setting with sidewalks and landscaping.
 Each sales center usually employs a manager and one to five salespersons, who are compensated through a combination of salary and commission.
-We internally finance our home inventories.
+We internally finance home inventories at Company-owned retail centers.

-As of April 1, 2017, we had a network of independent distribution points, of which 13% were in Arizona, 10% in Texas, 8% in California, 7% in Florida, and 7% in Oregon.
-The remaining 55% were in 43 other states, Canada, Mexico and Japan.
-As is common in the industry, our independent distributors typically sell manufactured homes produced by other manufacturers in addition to those we produce.
+As of March 31, 2018, we had a network of independent distribution points, of which 12% were in Arizona, 11% in Texas, 8% in California, 7% in Florida, and 7% in Oregon, based on the quantity of wholesale shipments during fiscal 2018.
+The remaining 55% were in 42 other states, Canada and Japan.
+As is common in the industry, our independent distributors typically sell homes produced by other manufacturers in addition to those we produce.
 Some independent retailers operate multiple sales outlets.
-No independent retailer accounted for 10% or more of our factory-built housing revenue during any fiscal year within the three-year period ended April 1, 2017.
+No independent retailer accounted for 10% or more of our factory-built housing revenue during any fiscal year within the three-year period ended March 31, 2018.

 We continually seek to increase our wholesale shipments by growing sales at our existing independent retailers and by finding new independent retailers to sell our homes.
 We provide comprehensive sales training to retail sales associates and bring them to our manufacturing facilities for product training and to view new product designs as they are developed.
 These training seminars facilitate the sale of our homes by increasing the skill and knowledge of the retail sales consultants.
-In addition, we display our products in trade shows and support our retailers through the distribution of floor plan literature, brochures, decor selection displays, point of sale promotional material, as well as internet-based marketing assistance.
+In addition, we display our products in trade shows and support our retailers through the distribution of floor plan literature, brochures, decor selection displays, point of sale promotional material and internet-based marketing assistance.

 Independent retailers frequently finance a portion of their home purchases through wholesale floor plan financing arrangements.
 In most cases, we receive a deposit or a commitment from the retailer's lender for each home ordered.
 We then manufacture the home and it is shipped at the retailer's expense.
 Payment is due from the lender upon shipment of the product.
 For a description of wholesale floor plan financing arrangements used by independent retailers and our obligations in connection with these arrangements, see "Financing-Commercial Financing" below.

 Warranties.
 We provide the retail home buyer a one-year limited warranty covering defects in material or workmanship in home structure, plumbing and electrical systems.
 Nonstructural components of a cosmetic nature are warranted for 120 days, except in specific cases where state laws require longer warranty terms.
 Our warranty does not extend to installation and setup of the home, which is generally arranged by the retailer.
-Appliances, carpeting, roofing and certain other components are warranted by their original manufacturer for various lengths of time.
-Refer to our discussion of the Magnuson-Moss Warranty Federal Trade Commission Improvement Act under "Government Regulation" below.
+Appliances, floor coverings, roofing and certain other components are warranted by their original manufacturer for various lengths of time.